The Cloudflare Workers platform with Durable Objects provides a robust environment for running ActorCore at the edge.

 Accessing Cloudflare Context And Bindings

-Cloudflare-specific DurableObjectState and environment bindings can be accessed from createVars.
+You can access Cloudflare-specific features like the DurableObjectState and environment bindings from your actor:

 import { actor } from "actor-core";